 Generally, our children are tall and skinny.
 We’ve had mostly girls, but one boy baby too.

 Related: Where to Get Free Diapers

-Because I am a price-conscious consumer, I am also going to list the price for each brand of diaper, using a Size 3 diaper as the standard across the brands (using Amazon’s current pricing – Feb 2020).
+Because I am a price-conscious consumer, I am also going to list the price for each brand of diaper, using a Size 3 diaper as the standard across the brands (using current pricing – June 2020).

 My diaper reviews will share what I think the pros and the cons are for each diaper brand.

 There are many factors when it comes to finding the right diaper for you and your baby.
 Some babies have highly sensitive skin, so you’ll likely want to opt for sensitive, hypoallergenic, or chemical-free disposable diapers.